 Unique Features of ExpressVPN

 In addition to the features listed above, ExpressVPN has tried to differentiate their product with a few unique features that aren’t found with NordVPN.
-These include:
+I’ve detailed this more in my ExpressVPN review, but these include:

 - Self-Hosted DNS: This feature won’t matter to you unless you care about DNS leaks.
 Still, if you turn on the advanced feature that connects to the ExpressVPN DNS servers, these DNS leak risks are minimized.